Edgar-Saavedra/practical-deep-learning/ch9/README.md

 `m = ∆y/∆x`

 Most functions have a slope at each point.
-However the slope changes from point to point. `Tangent lines` are the lones that touch the function at one particullar point.
+However the slope changes from point to point. `Tangent lines` are the lines that touch the function at one particullar point.

 How the slope changes over the funciton is itself a funciton : `derivative`.
-Given a function and x value the derivative tells us the slope of te fucntion at a point x.
+Given a function and x value the derivative tells us the slope of the fucntion at a point x.

 We want to find the `minimum of the function` - the x that gives us the smalles y.
 We want to move in the `opposite` direction to the gradient as that will move us in the directions fo the `minimum`